ksalama/ucaip-labs/README.md

 ## ML Training Pipeline

 We build an end-to-end [TFX training pipeline](tfx_pipline) that performs the following steps:
-1. Receive hyperparameters using hyperparam_gen custom python component
+1. Receive hyperparameters using hyperparam_gen custom python component.
-2. Extract data from BigQuery using BigQueryExampleGen
+2. Extract data from BigQuery using BigQueryExampleGen.
-3. Validate the raw data using StatisticsGen and ExampleValidator
+3. Validate the raw data using StatisticsGen and ExampleValidator.
-4. Process the data using Transform
+4. Process the data using Transform.
-5. Train a custom model using Trainer
+5. Train a custom model using Trainer.
-6. Train an AutoML Tables model using automl_trainer custom python component
+6. Train an AutoML Tables model using automl_trainer custom python component.
-7. Evaluat the custom model using ModelEvaluator
+7. Evaluat the custom model using ModelEvaluator.
-8. Validate the custom model against the AutoML Tables model using a custom python component
+8. Validate the custom model against the AutoML Tables model using a custom python component.
-9. Save the blessed to model registry location using using Pusher
+9. Save the blessed to model registry location using using Pusher.
-10. Upload the model to AI Platform using aip_model_pusher custom python component
+10. Upload the model to AI Platform using aip_model_pusher custom python component.

 The following notebooks help achieving the following: